How to Apply

 The Chemical Physics Program admits Autumn semesters.

 To make a complete application to our program, you will need the additional materials discussed below.
 We must receive all materials before we can consider your application.
 Students must apply online only.
 There, depending on your student status, you will find the correct online application.
-The online application fee for the Chemical Physics Graduate Program is $5.
-This fee is non-waivable.
-Chemical Physics only admits during Autumn Semester.

 You should write to each institution you have attended requesting that one official transcript of all courses completed at those institutions be sent to OSU Admissions.
 We cannot act on your application until we have all your transcripts.
 Course work from one institution reported as transfer credit on another school's transcript is not acceptable; we need the original transcript.
 NOTE: For admission preview purposes only, OSU admissions will accept a scanned emailed copy of your transcript.
 If you are admitted, OSU admissions will require an official final transcript.
 For the Fellowship competition, all transcripts must be official and all test scores must be sent from ETS.
 They cannot be self-reported